 US Embassy Approved or Denied:

 Often times we have had K1 applicants attend their interview, and in the end, they didn’t even know if they were approved or denied?

 Though it is rare with our clients, we have had some contact us after their interview saying am I denied or approved?
-In years gone past interviewers were not always saying approved, but more so now, they are saying things like congratulations, your approved, or welcome to America.
+In years gone past interviewers were not always saying approved, but more so now, they are saying things like congratulations, you’re approved, or welcome to America.

 If you finish you’re interview and at least are sent home without your passport in hand, this usually means that the interview went well, because if they don’t give your passport back it means they are keeping it to put your visa inside.

 Another indication would be if they hand you a sheet of paper asking you to register your delivery address.